Meteor-Community-Packages/Meteor-CollectionFS/ADVANCED.md

 * *Uploads:* For a single-call upload, it has all the data, so it immediately passes it to the beforeSave function and storage adapters.
-For chunked uploads, it will stream each chunk into a temporary file on the filesystem, keeping track with a `bytesUploaded` property in the FileObject.
+For chunked uploads, it will stream each chunk into a temporary file on the filesystem, keeping track with a `bytesUploaded` property in the FS.File.
 After the whole file has been saved to the temp file (`bytesUploaded === size`), it will load back from the temp file and pass everything to the beforeSave function and storage adapters.
 Using this temp